FuelLabs/fuel-core/docs/developers/debugging.md

 The resulting key pair printed to the console contains an address and secret.
 The `secret` can be provided to the `--keypair` argument when running the node.

 The `--network` argument identifies the name of the network to join.
 The network name is used during peer discovery.
+When joining a network, it is necessary that the network name provided during startup matches the network name specified by network peers; if the network name does not match, peers will reject the connection.
 For example, users can specify `--network beta3-prod` to join the Beta 3 Production network.
 Similarly, setting the environment variable `NETWORK="beta3-prod"` will produce the same result.

 ## Recommended IDEs